designet-inc-oss/reserveroom/README.md

 # Installation

-1. ☁ Clone this into your `apps` folder of your Nextcloud
+1. ☁ Clone this into your `apps` folder of your Nextcloud with the name `reserveroom`
 2. 👩‍💻 In a terminal, run the command `make dev-setup` to install the dependencies
 3. 🏗 Then to build the Javascript, run `make build-js`
 4. ✅ Enable the app through the app management of your Nextcloud